What is Eczema?

 Is Eczema Contagious?

 If you know someone with eczema, it’s quite normal to wonder if you can catch eczema.
-If you have eczema, you probably also worry if eczema is contagious.
+If you have eczema, you probably also worry if eczema is contagious, especially as severe eczema often results in weeping, oozing skin.

 Sometimes, having eczema can be extremely upsetting and stressful.
 But it’s important to remember that even if people think eczema is contagious, it isn’t.
 You cannot pass eczema onto other people even if you’re having a really bad flare up of your symptoms.